genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

     - If `True`, the genomic coordinates in the input MPRA file are 0-indexed (sequence numbering starts at 0).
 If `False`, they are 1-indexed (sequence numbering starts at 1).
 - **SNV effects to report (string)**
     - `Default = all`
     - Specify one or more mutation types to analyze.
-Mutations can either increase (optimize) or decrease (sub-optimize) the affinity, delete a binding site, or create a binding site.
+Mutations can either increase (optimize) or decrease (sub-optimize) the affinity/score, delete a binding site, or create a binding site.
 Therefore, the possible mutation types are `inc`, `dec`, `denovo`, and `del`.
 By default, this option takes the value `all` if the user would like to analyze all of the listed mutation types.
 - **optimization threshold (float)**
     - `Default = 1`
     - Fold change threshold for mutations that increase the affinity/score.
 Only SNVs with fold change above this threshold will be reported.
 By default, all SNVs will be reported.